Skip to content

 • Independent contractors are issued a Form 1099-NEC, with no taxes withheld—leaving the worker responsible for handling their own tax payments.

 Misclassification can result in the IRS demanding unpaid taxes, while the Department of Labor may investigate wage and hour violations.
 States may also impose fines or require retroactive benefits.
-In short, the stakes are high, and simply labeling someone as an independent contractor isn’t enough.
+In short, the stakes are high, and simply labeling someone as an independent contractor isn’t enough to avoid risk.

 What an Independent Contractor Agreement Does